 Our bedrooms should be our sanctuary.
 “It’s the one room that enables me to rest, restore and revitalize.
-It’s my safe space, my comfort zone,” says Marie-Charlotte, or Macha, of Westlake Home.
-“I don’t know about you, but I spend a lot of time in there.
+It’s my safe space, my comfort zone,” says Marie-Charlotte, from the Westlake Home Team.
+“I spend a lot of time in my bedroom, reading, meditating, sleeping.
 How much time do you spend in your room and do you feel good in it?”

-Did you know that the average person sleeps about 8 hours?
+The average person sleeps about 8 hours.
 That’s a a total of 2,920 hours on average per year, spent in our bedrooms.
-And that’s just our ‘sleeping time,’ which doesn’t include all the other activities we do in our bedroom.
+And that’s just our 'sleeping time’ it doesn’t include everything else we do in our bedroom.

 With all that time spent, it only makes sense to optimize our bedrooms with a set up that promotes the best sleep possible.
 I’ve done my fair share of moves over the years and every single time, I struggled with how to best set up my bedroom.
 Where I should put my bed, what colors are best to promote good sleep, etc. After a few days I’d determine that it wasn’t working out and rearrange the room all over again.
 It just didn’t feel right.
 I wasn’t comfortable.